skterry/daophot_mcmc/README.md

 Some of the functionality includes:

-* 1-star, 2-star, and 3-star PSF fitting.
+* Simultaneous 1-star, 2-star, and 3-star PSF fitting.
 * Chi^2 minimization to determine best-fit position, separation, flux ratio, and total flux.
 * Parameter constraints for best-fit MCMC.